Veatec22/evidence_test/pages/index.md

 - [Music Analytics](./spoti/) - Spotify listening data and insights

 ### ⭐ GitHub Repository Analysis
-- [Starred Repositories](./github/starred-repos) - Analysis of your starred GitHub repositories with insights on languages, activity, and trends
+- [Starred Repositories](./github_data/starred) - Analysis of your starred GitHub repositories with insights on languages, activity, and trends
+- [Recommended Repositories](./github_data/recommendations) - Analysis of your recommended GitHub repositories with insights on languages, activity, and trends

 ---